Skip to main content

 • MCP Remote Servers: Fully supported and recommended.
 This is the primary use case for the Glean OAuth Authorization Server.
 Note that host OAuth support may vary by MCP client application.

-Enabling the Glean OAuth Authorization Server
+Enable the Glean OAuth authorization server

 The Glean OAuth Authorization Server is disabled by default.
 To enable it, follow the steps below:

-Enable Glean OAuth Authorization Server
+2. Toggle on Enable Glean OAuth Server.

 Once the Glean OAuth Authorization Server is enabled, you can start using it immediately, without any additional configuration.

-Using OAuth with MCP Remote Servers
+Use OAuth with MCP remote servers

 Once enabled, MCP host applications can authenticate using the following flow: